emissary-ingress/emissary/docs/howtos/linkerd2.md

       bypass_auth: true
     ```

-    When configuring Ambassador, Kubernetes is usually configured to run health checks directly against port 8877 -- however, that port is not meant to be exposed outside the cluster.
+    When configuring Edge Stack, Kubernetes is usually configured to run health checks directly against port 8877 -- however, that port is not meant to be exposed outside the cluster.
 The `Mapping` permits accessing the health check endpoint without directly exposing the port.

     (The actual prefix in the `Mapping` is not terribly important, but it needs to match the metadata supplied to the service mirror controller, below.)

-3. Configure the target cluster Ambassador for the service mirror controller.
+3. Configure the target cluster Edge Stack for the service mirror controller.

-    This requires changes to the Ambassador's `deployment` and `service`. **For all of these commands, you will need to make sure your Kubernetes context is set to talk to the target cluster.**
+    This requires changes to the Edge Stack's `deployment` and `service`. **For all of these commands, you will need to make sure your Kubernetes context is set to talk to the target cluster.**

     In the `deployment`, you need the `config.linkerd.io/enable-gateway` `annotation`: